danmayer/danmayer.github.com/README.md

     * custom sherlock book insert you or a friends name as one of the characters
     * sell ebook versions of highly rated output
     * other ways to extend the sherlock value online

-## Post Ideas I might do on LS techblog or clear with work to post here
-* Rails 2.3.X view tracking, about the work I did track all the view layouts, templates, in partials in deals to remove dead files
-* Smokescreen, to discuss the importance of fast feedback loops and when a test suite grows to large good ways to focus in on the important changes (I actually run `bundle exec rake test:smokescreen:all_current` on almost all changes now which runs the critical tests along with test files that are likely to be affected by current changes)

 ## Possible short posts more likely tweet sometime, if I can't elaborate enough for a post